United States Attorney for the Southern District of New York: Television

 The Showtime drama series Billions is loosely based on Preet Bharara's prosecution of SAC Capital and other hedge funds.

 The ABC legal drama For the People depicts new defense attorneys and prosecutors working in the Southern District of New York.

-The 2020 Netflix series Fear City: New York vs The Mafia documents the work of the Federal Bureau of Investigation and the Southern District of New York against the Five Families of the Italian American Mafia in the 1980s.
+The 2020 Netflix series Fear City: New York vs the Mafia documents the work of the FBI and the Southern District of New York against the Five Families of the Italian American Mafia in the 1980s.